beau4ta/portfolio-deluxe/README.md

 # Portfolio Deluxe
-This is an updated version of my Web Development Portfolio.
-This version is a complete revamp from the last one.
-Everything is different.
+This is another updated version of my Web Development Portfolio.
+This version is only slightly different from the last one.
+I updated my old projects and added a new one..

 ## Purpose
 This application is an interactive portfolio made to showcase the